phillipscarroll/benchmarks/README.md

         - PBO No scalar
         - PBO +200 max Mhz
     - Corsair DDR5 SK Hynix 6000 CL30 96GB (2 x 48GB)
+  - The 5070 Ti testing is odd because as you load models via cuda the first time takes very long (5 minutes) as if its being processed/optimized/something.
+This makes testing prohibitively slow when testing on cuda, Vulkan works as expected so all testing currently will be with Vulkan.

 | Application | GPU | API | Offload |  Model | Parameters | Quant | Tok/sec | Tokens | Time To 1st Token |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |